trondhindenes/flansible/README.md

 ### Usage: General
-Flansible comes with swagger documentation, which can be reached at `http://<hostname>/api/spec.html`, with the json spec located at `http://<hostname>/api/spec`
+Flansible comes with swagger documentation, which can be reached at `http://<hostname>/api/spec.html`, with the json spec located at `http://<hostname>/api/spec`.
+This should be your first stop for getting to know the expected json payload when interacting with the api.

 ### Usage: Role-based access
 Flansible uses basic auth, with username/password configurable in the rbac.json file (default: admin/admin)

-rbac.json allows linking usernames with "allowed" inventories.
+rbac.json allows linking usernames with a list of allowed inventories.
 The example provided shows how to configure a "devadmin" user which doesn't have access to Ansible's default inventory:
 ```json
 {